 This pack has several pockets with quite unique features and construction.

-One stash pocket is on the front, with a buckle on the top, useful to stash any peace of clothes or a tarp for example.
+One stash pocket is on the front, with a buckle on the top, useful to stash any piece of clothes or a tarp for example.
 On top of this stash pocket, you have yet another rather deep zippered front pocket.
 They are visible in the first picture above.

 On the left side you have a drop pocket, and on top of it yet another zippered pocket.
 The drop pocket is there primarily to store a water bottle but you can put tent poles there as well, a tripod, or hiking poles.
-On the right side you have the same drop pocket and the zippered pocket, but here you also have an extra side zippered pocket with a vertically positioned entrance.
+On the right side, you have the same drop pocket and the zippered pocket, but here you also have an extra side zippered pocket with a vertically positioned entrance.

 The body of this side pocket is in fact inside of the main compartment, and you can see it when you open the main entrance.
 So you will not be able to store much stuff here when the pack is fully loaded.